Come with us on an exciting Corbridge journey…

 Many others are also interested in future use to offer services for Corbridge families, people who are vulnerable or isolated and those with dementia and their carers.

-Dozens of local residents attend regular Tea and Chat afternoons at the Hub as well as fund raising mornings.
-Other fund raising activities have included a Corbridge Apple Pressing weekend…producing thousands of cans of Corbridge Apple Juice and Corbridge Cider sold in aid of both this project and other local good causes.
+Other fund raising activities have included annual Corbridge Apple Pressing weekends…producing thousands of cans of Corbridge Apple Juice and Corbridge Cider sold in aid of both this project and other local good causes.

 While we have established the Corbridge Heritage Centre in one part of the building.
 Run and staffed by a team of over 20 volunteers – all local residents.
-The Heritage Centre has already attracted over 1000 visitors – including locals and those from elsewhere in the UK and abroad.
+The Heritage Centre has already attracted 2200 visitors – including locals and those from elsewhere in the UK and abroad.
 Our plans for the building include a larger space for the Heritage Centre and even better displays.

 We also want the Corbridge Community Hub to be exactly that – a welcoming, inclusive place for the entire community to use.
 At its heart the Hub will provide a base for a variety of community services in partnership with others.